your-brodev/vps-vms/README.md

 # vps-vms
 This is a VPS for different OS vms.

-#First Step :
+# First Step :
 Fork this repository

-#Second Step :
+# Second Step :
 create a Codespace after fork

-#Third Step :
+# Third Step :
 run this command :
+''' bash
-'sudo apt install qemu-system cloud-image-utils wget'
+sudo apt install qemu-system cloud-image-utils wget
+'''